Hunter Muskett: Break-up and re-form

 In 1974, a change of musical policy at Bradleys (now under ex-Mojo Stuart Slater) resulted in the label parting with all three of its original acts in a quest for hit singles.
 With no record label and finding the economics of keeping on the road increasingly difficult the band decided to split.

 Of the four members only Doug Morter continued to work as a professional musician combining a solo career with band and duo work.
 Now based in Denmark his credits include: Richard Digance, Magna Carta, The Albion Band, Maddy Prior Band, Then Came The Wheel, Jerry Donahue, The Backroom Boys and The Gathering Britannia.
-Chris George, who had built instruments for Hunter Muskett, is a highly regarded luthier.
+Chris George, who had built instruments for Hunter Muskett, became a highly regarded luthier.

 Following the official re-release of ‘Everytime You Move' in 2010 Hunter Muskett reformed for a reunion performance.
 The band now tours again and in 2013 released a CD of new material, 'That Was Then This Is Now', produced by John Ellis and Bill Leader.
 Two further CDs have followed: 'Unafraid and Sober', featuring contributions from Jacqui McShee and George Fenton, released in 2016 and 'Roll On', including the last known recorded work by US guitarist Jerry Donahue, in 2024.